lzeltser/ParseTreeVisualizer-Python/README.md

 ## Requirements
-Parse Tree Visualizer has been developed using Python 3.13.1 and only tested on this version and a Windows 10 machine.
+Parse Tree Visualizer has been developed using Python 3.13.1 and only tested on this version and on a Windows 10 machine.

 ## Known bugs